So you may have found a bee swarm of bees hanging in a tree near your house, what should you do?

-Bees can no longer survive in the wild by themselves, due to Varroa Mites in New Zealand.
-Beekeepers are essential these days to keep the Bees alive.
+Bees can no longer survive in the wild by themselves, due to a parasite Mite in New Zealand.
+Beekeepers are essential in keeping the Bees alive.

 The reason is that Bees swarm as part of their instinct to spread their genetic line so as to ensure their survival as a species.
 Over the ‘Bee Season’ numbers in the hive increase to around 60,000….overcrowding can trigger ‘the swarm instinct’ and you will get Bee Swarms.

 Bee Swarms will naturally occur from Sep 1 until the end of the Summer months in New Zealand.

 Where to find a Beekeeper?

 Most Beekeepers provide a free bee removal for swarms, but check with the one you call.

 If you are in New Zealand we maintain a list of amazing beekeepers keen to pick up swarms (listed by location), You will find this page here:-